Skip to main content

 Sculpture

-• This three-part sculpture was created through a process called earthcasting, which was developed by artist Thomas Sayre.
-The process involves digging large shapes directly into the earth and then filling the trenches with concrete (mixed with iron oxide) and reinforced steel frames.
+• This three-part sculpture was made using an “earthcasting” process that the artist developed.
+The process involves digging large shapes directly into the earth and then filling the open spaces with steel frames and a concrete mixture.

-• This is a site-specific work that was designed to be displayed in the exact location where it stands.
+• This is a site-specific work.
+It was designed to be displayed in the exact location where it stands.
 It was also created at the same location.
-It contains local dirt, rocks, and sticks that are permanently part of each ring.
-Both the artist and the land itself helped to shape this sculpture.

-• Sayre is a Raleigh-based artist who creates his molds by sculpting directly in the earth.
-He says the three rings that make up Gyre represent his “lifelong study of the interplay between man and nature.”
+• Thomas Sayre is a Raleigh-based artist who creates his molds by sculpting directly in the earth.

 • The title of this work comes from a poem by W. B. Yeats, who thought of history as “the complex movement of a spiral.”